zhehaowang/zhehao.me/book-notes/emcpp/it23-30-rvalue-references-move-semantics-perfect-forwarding.md

   return lhs;                                 // copy lhs into }                                             // return value
 // the first approach works as-is if Matrix supports move construction.
 If not,
-// casting it to rvalue won't hurt as the rvalue will be copied by Matrix's copyctor
+// casting it to rvalue won't hurt as the rvalue will be copied by Matrix's
+// copycon

 // Similar case goes for using std::forward on universal references.
 ```